-Enter the number of persons referred for disciplinary following categories.
-Do not include disciplinary actions that were strictly If the disciplinary action is the result of an arrest, ple Do NOT include drunkenness or driving under the in for school policy violation and the second sec ons. ; count the violation a e
+Enter the number of persons referred for disciplinary action for crimes that occurred on Public Property for each of the following categories.

+Do not include disciplinary actions that were strictly for school policy violations.
+If the disciplinary action is the result of an arrest, please do not count it here; count the violation as 1 arrest.

-, i i i i i i i i i i i i i i i i i i i Number of persons referred for Disciplinary Action
+Crime Number of persons referred for Disciplinary Action

-Crime 2016 2017 2018
+2017 2018 2019

 a.
 Weapons: carrying, possessing, etc. 0 0 0

 b.
 Drug abuse violations 0 0 0

 c.
 Liquor law violations 0 0 0

+Please Note: Do NOT include drunkenness or driving ng under the influence in liqu uor law violations.

+Caveat: If you have changed prior years' data, you must add a (YEAR), Line (X) was changed from (A) to (B) because ge.
+Use the following g format: "For